JoshuaDRose/PyGameExamplesAndAnswers/notes.md

 - sprite with floating point accuracy
 - virtual joystick (mouse and touch)
 - button menu
-- gam of life - numpy
+- game of life - numpy

 - Fade screen
   [How to fade IN text/screen using pygame alpha](https://stackoverflow.com/questions/65164118/how-to-fade-in-text-screen-using-pygame-alpha)